mblayman/mattlayman.com/content/blog/2017-08-10-pipfile-pipenv.md

 Last month,
 I wrote
 in detail
-about [the new Pipfile format
+about {{< extlink "https://www.mattlayman.com/2017/using-pipfile-for-fun-and-profit.html" "the new Pipfile format and the pipenv tool" >}}
-and the pipenv tool](https://www.mattlayman.com/2017/using-pipfile-for-fun-and-profit.html) for managing Python packages.
+for managing Python packages.
 I presented about Pipfiles
 in depth